-- The program may or may not begin with a RESET instruction.
+- The program may begin with a RESET instruction.
 (If provided, the QPU will actively reset the state of the quantum device to the ground state before program execution.
 If omitted, the QPU will wait for a relaxation period to pass before program execution instead.) - This is then followed by a block of native quantum gates.
-A gate is native if it is of the form RZ (θ) for any value θ , RX (k $\pi/2$) for an integer k, or CZ q0 q1 for q0, q1 a pair of qubits participating in a qubit-qubit interaction. - This is then followed by a block of MEASURE instructions.
+A gate is native if it is of the form RZ() for any value, RX(k/2) for an integer k, or CZ q0 q1 for q0, q1 a pair of qubits participating in a qubit-qubit interaction.
+Some devices provide the XY() q0 q1 two qubit gate. - This is then followed by a block of MEASURE instructions.